tomasantunes/main-wiki2/The Problem/Law/personal-injury-claim.md

 - A genuine accident – in which nobody was at fault – will not give rise to liability under the law of negligence.
 - A prospective claimant is expected to comply with a ‘Pre-Action Protocol’, which requires steps to be taken to try to resolve the issue without formal legal proceedings.
 - Unless you have legal insurance or particularly deep pockets, you are unlikely to be legally represented.
+- The court at trial will hear evidence, including expert medical evidence, to determine whatever issues are in dispute, and make findings on liability and causation.